phidatahq/phidata/README.md

 This guide shows how to:
 1. Run Airflow, Superset, Jupyter and Postgres locally on docker.
-2. Run workflows to create a postgres tables.
+2. Run workflows and create postgres tables.

 To follow along, you need: